The Gold Coast: Cross the River

 Today, Rankin County is a thriving suburban area adjacent to the state capital, Jackson.
 With a mix of residential, commercial, and industrial areas, the county offers a high quality of life and opportunities for businesses and families alike.
 The history of the county is proudly preserved through historic sites and museums, allowing residents and visitors to connect with its past while embracing the present and future of Rankin County, Mississippi.

-This timeline provides a concise overview of the key events in the history of Rankin County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Rankin County, Mississippi.